Pakistani nationalism: Independence of Pakistan

 In the Indian rebellion of 1857, both Hindu and Muslims fought the forces allied with the British Empire in different parts of British India.
 The war's spark arose because the British attacked the "Beastly customs of Indians" by forcing the Indian sepoys to handle Enfield P-53 gun cartridges greased with lard taken from slaughtered pigs and tallow taken from slaughtered cows.
 The cartridges had to bitten open to use the gunpowder, effectively meaning that sepoys would have to bite the lard and tallow.
 This was a manifestation of the insensitivity that the British exhibited to Muslim and Hindu religious traditions, such as the rejection of pork consumption in Islam and the rejection of slaughter of cow in Hinduism.
 There were also some kingdoms and peoples who supported the British.
-This event laid the foundation not only for a nationwide expression, but also future nationalism and conflict on religious and ethnic terms.
+Historians such as Shashi Tharoor maintain that the British government's divide-and-rule policies in India were established after witnessing Hindus and Muslims joining forces together to fight against Company rule in India during this First War of Indian Independence.

 The desire among some for a new state for the Indian Muslims, or Azadi was born with Kernal Sher Khan, who looked to Muslim history and heritage, and condemned the fact Muslims were ruled by the British Empire and not by Muslim leaders.
 The idea of complete independence did not catch on until after World War I, when the British government reduced civil liberties with the Rowlatt Acts of 1919.
 When General Reginal Dyer ordered the Jallianwala Bagh Massacre in Amritsar, Punjab which took place in the same year, the Muslim public was outraged and most of the Muslim political leaders turned against the British government.
-Pakistan was finally actualized through the partition of India in 1947 on the basis of Two Nation Theory.
+Pakistan was finally actualised through the partition of India in 1947 on the basis of Two Nation Theory.
 Today, Pakistan is divided into 4 provinces.
 The last census recorded the 1981 population at 84.3 million, nearly double the 1961 figure of 42.9 million.
 By 1983, the population had tripled to nearly 93 million, making Pakistan the world's 9th most populous country, although in area it ranked 34th.